 This course will provide an overview of cluster computing in general and how to use the U-M Flux Cluster in particular.
-Topics to be covered include cluster computing concepts, common parallel programming models, introduction to the Flux Cluster; creating, submitting, observing, and analyzing cluster jobs; common pitfalls and how to avoid them; and debugging.
+Topics to be covered include cluster computing concepts, common parallel programming models, introduction to the Flux Cluster; creating, submitting, observing, and analyzing cluster jobs; common pitfalls and how to avoid them; and some useful tools.
 We will issue you a temporary allocation to use for the course, or you can use your existing Flux allocations, if any.
-Short C and Fortran sample programs will be provided, or come to class with your own.
+Short sample programs will be provided, or come to class with your own.

 The room is equipped with workstations running Mac OS X, or you can bring your own laptop.
 We will be using the in-room computers only for connecting to the Flux cluster.

-Directions: enter East Hall's southwest entrance (next to Ulrich's), go down one floor to the basement level, turn right into the major hallway and then immediately left, and follow the small U-shaped corridor around to Room B745.
+Directions: enter East Hall's southwest entrance (next to Ulrich's), go down one floor to the basement level, turn right into the major hallway and then immediately left, and follow the small U-shaped corridor around to the classroom.

 Dr. Charles J Antonelli